• Skip to primary navigation

 • You will also want to prepare your bacon according to directions on package while burger is cooking.

-• While burgers are cooking butter the insides of the buns with 2 Tbsp butter.
+• While burgers are cooking, butter the insides of the buns with 2 tablespoons butter.
 Place buns, butter side down, on grill grates to toast.
 Remove from grill when they are lightly toasted.

-• When the burgers are done, remove from grill place on toasted bun and top with lettuce, bacon and egg!
+• When the burgers are done and the cheese is melted, remove from grill and place on toasted bun and top with lettuce, bacon and egg!

 Tips